sun0day/sun0day.github.io/article/vite/why-vite4_3-is-faster.md

 So was Vite4.3.

-We made a lot of big or small efforts to optimize the performance as much as possible.
-Finally we made it!
+We put a lot of big or small efforts to optimize the performance as much as possible.
+And finally we made it!

+This article shows the main ideas about how we optimize Vite4.3.
 If you are interesting in more of what we did, see [CHANGELOG](https://github.com/vitejs/vite/blob/main/packages/vite/CHANGELOG.md) here.

 **Looking forward to sharing with us your Vite4.3 stories.**